puppetlabs/puppet-docs/source/puppet/4.5/reference/quick_start_user_group.markdown

 > That's it!
 You've successfully created the Puppet user `jargyle` and the Puppet group `web`.

-## Add the Group to the Main Manifest
+## Add the group to the main manifest

 1. From the command line on your Puppet master, run `puppet resource -e group web`.
 This opens a file in your text editor with the following content: